WICG/web-printing/README.md

 #### Mitigation
 A basic precaution is to introduce a new permissions-policy called `"printing"` to `navigator.printing.getPrinters()`  to facilitate protection against malicious third-party iframes.
-A more sophisticated approach would include creating a permissions surface resembling those for existing Web APIs like `serial` and `hid` and prompting the user to select the printers that a particular origin is allowed to access with an option to revoke them on demand.
+A more sophisticated approach would include creating a permissions surface resembling those for existing Web APIs like `serial` and `hid`: this is discussed in greater detail in the [Permissions UX](#permissions-ux) section.

 ### Forging Printer Jobs
 A malicious website could use the `printJob()` method to create and send fake printer jobs to the user's printer, causing it to waste paper and ink or potentially print malicious content; this could even potentially happen with a legitimate website due an inaccuracy in client-side printer handling.